Spotlight on Attendance

 A very important message for all parents

-Skilts School are working in partnership with parents to improve school attendance.
+Skilts School is working in partnership with parents and the Local Authority to improve school attendance.
 We would like to congratulate the many parents who make sure their children attend school regularly.

 It is a parent’s legal responsibility to ensure their children receive appropriate education.
 Failing to send your child to school regularly without good reason is a criminal offence.

 • Issuing penalty notices: Each parent receives a penalty notice for each child who has unauthorised absence.
 The penalty is £60 or £120 depending on how soon payment is made.
 So, if there are two parents and two children the total penalties could be up to £480.
 Failure to pay may result in prosecution.

 • Taking parents to court for unauthorised absence: Education Act 1996 Section 444(1) – court can fine each parent up to £1000 per child, order payment of prosecution costs and/or impose a Parenting Order.

 • Taking parents to court for persistent unauthorised absence: Education Act 1996 Section 444(1A) – court can fine each parent up to £2,500 per child, order payment of the prosecution costs, impose a Parenting Order and/or sentence you to a period of imprisonment of up to 3 months.

 Being taken to court could result in you having a criminal record.

 Frequent absence can add up to a considerable amount of lost learning and can seriously disadvantage your child in adult life.